-Different Teeth And Their Importance
+Understanding Different Types of Teeth and Their Importance

 Have you ever wondered how many teeth we have and why we have them?
 Here, we discuss the importance of the different teeth.
 Each tooth in your mouth has its very own special function and importance.
 Different teeth are used for different purposes when eating thus aiding in your digestion.
 They are used for speech and help to form the structure of your mouth, creating your beautiful smile.